 Microsoft OneDrive is a cloud-based service included in Microsoft 365 that provides you the flexibility to keep your files synced in the cloud.
 You can then access those files from any device at any time.

 And there is no limit to the type of files you can store with OneDrive.
 Microsoft OneDrive for business offers support for more than 270 file formats and 100 languages.
+Learn more by checking out our Help Center's guide on What is OndDrive for Business.

 Just imagine, you are away from the office and you find yourself with an unexpected opportunity to provide some data to a potential customer.
 You could show them from your device, print to a local wireless printer or send them a link via email.
 Now that's how you make an incredible first impression.